Southeast

 Chalmette National Cemetery is in the area and was established during the Civil War.
 It has 14,000 graves from the Civil War through the Vietnam War.

 Located at 1 Battlefield Rd., Chalmette, about 6 miles south of the French Quarter.
-Its visitor center is open daily from 9:30 a.m. – 4:30 p.m.
+Its visitor center is open daily from 9:30 a.m. to 4:30 p.m.
 It is free to enter the Jean Lafitte National Historical Park.

 Four additional sites are located in southern Louisiana.
 For more information, visit the Jean Lafitte National Historical Park website.